NUISANCEMC/nuisance3/README_ForDevelopers.md

 $ nuis-example-dumpevents test.hepmc3.gz
 ```

 may not log any information about the attempts to parse the input file.
-If you would like the `"EventInput"` trace to be verbose, you might instead run:
+If you would like the `"EventInput"` logger to be verbose, you might instead run:

 ```bash
 $ NUIS_LOG_LEVEL_EventInput=trace nuis-example-dumpevents test.hepmc3.gz